Multidisciplinary learning through collective performance favors decentralization: Results

 To build intuition for this finding, recall that agents in teams with dense networks (like the complete graph) have many more connections than in teams with sparse networks.
 Each agent controls its one variable in their neighborhood's performance, and their neighbors' variables can change randomly each turn.
 So if an agent has fewer neighbors, it is more likely that any change the agent makes will produce the expected outcome.
 But the more neighbors an agent has, the more likely it becomes that multiple agents make changes at the same time, landing both agents in a different location on the task landscape than they expected.
-While these changes could be compatible (as they are when agents do not change each other's probabilities), their combined outcome is less certain on tasks tied to network properties.\footnote{In our kitchen analogy, each of two chefs might make a large change to their portion of a dish at the same time---say, changing the protein from chicken to tofu, and the sauce from bolognese to savory chocolate.
-Alone, each change may have been innovative, but together they might form a dish that fewer people like.} When exploring globally (radius $=1.0$), agents in dense teams have even more uncertain environments and experience more random changes than agents in teams with fewer connections.
+While these changes could be compatible (as they are when agents do not change each other's probabilities), their combined outcome is less certain on tasks tied to network properties.
+When exploring globally (radius $=1.0$), agents in dense teams have even more uncertain environments and experience more random changes than agents in teams with fewer connections.
 As a result, sparse teams outperform dense teams when innovating.